 Dr. Karsten became board certified in Shelter Medicine Practice in November, 2017.
 Her main areas of interest include population management, infectious disease control, intake diversion/safety net programs, and providing affordable, accessible veterinary care in all communities.

-Dr. Karsten serves as a board member of the non-profits Mercer Veterinary Clinic for Pets of the Homeless, and Compassion Without Borders.
+Dr. Karsten serves as a board member of and volunteers with the non-profits Mercer Veterinary Clinic for Pets of the Homeless, and Compassion Without Borders.
 She leads and conducts wellness/spay-neuter clinics with veterinary students regularly in Covelo, CA (an underserved community without a veterinarian), and volunteers at numerous community clinics around California.

-She also continues to fund-raise for and coordinate the transport of small dogs from over-crowded facilities in California to shelters in the Midwest and Canada with a grand total of over 2,000 so far!
+She also continues to fund-raise for and coordinate the transport of small dogs from facilities in central California to shelters in the Midwest and Canada with a grand total of over 2,000 so far!